bright/new-www/_posts/2018-02-12-in-memory-database-tests-with-querydsl.md

 }
 ```

 Following the above approach we can easily add missing operations e.g. to remove an entity and that in turn allows us to write even more tests that run fully in-memory.
+It is worth noting that using an in-memory database implementation works best for queries that fetch, save or update one or multiple instances.
+As soon as we need to use a features natural to a database technology e.g. joins in SQL, we are better of connecting to a real database.
+While Querydsl collections module supports both join and group operations the in-memory implementation is often not equivalent to the database one especially around `null` values handling.